OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-19.md

 ## Luke 19:38

-saying, “Blessed is the King who comes in the name of the Lord!
-Peace in heaven and glory in the highest!”
+they proclaimed, “Blessed is the King who comes in the name of the Lord!
+Peace in heaven and glory in the highest heaven!”

 ## Luke 19:39